otfried/ipe/_sources/80_advanced.rst.txt

   otherwise, where *ipescript* looks for scripts.
 You can write ``_`` (a single underscore) for the system-wide script directory.
-If this variable is not set, the default consists of the current directory and the system-wide script directory, plus :file:`~/.ipe/scripts` on Unix, plus :file:`~/Library/Ipe/Scripts` on OS X.
+If this variable is not set, the default consists of the current directory and the system-wide script directory, plus :file:`~/.local/share/ipe/scripts` on Linux or :file:`~/Library/Ipe/Scripts` on OS X.

 On Windows, you can use the special drive "letter" ``ipe:`` inside environment variables.
 Ipe translates it into the drive letter for